 Did you open someone’s iMessage chat thread only to be greeted by the ‘Contact has notifications silenced’ text label?
 Are you wondering whether the person has blocked or muted you?
-It’s neither of the two if it makes you happy.
+It’s neither of the two.
 This message is because of the newly introduced Focus status feature.
 Let’s understand what is Focus Status, and how is it responsible for showing the ‘Has notifications silenced’ message on iOS.
 You will also learn how to turn it off.

 Who Sees ‘Has Notifications Silenced’ Message